pinax/pinax-teams/README.md

     ]
 ```

-Finally, add `pinax.teams.urls` to your project urlpatterns:
+Add `pinax.teams.urls` to your project urlpatterns:

 ```python
     urlpatterns = [